 Dental Claims:

 If the services are non-covered, a participating provider is not required to submit a claim.
-The member may submit a claim for these charges by completing an American Dental Assocation (ADA) claim form supplied by the Member's dental provider.
+The member may submit a claim for these charges by completing an American Dental Association (ADA) claim form supplied by the Member's dental provider.

 Once the medical, vision, pharmacy or dental claim form has been completed you can mail or fax the form to: